nrootconauto/MrChrootBSD/README.md

 ./mchroot chroot /bin/sh
 # pkg etc
 ```

+### X11 within MrChrootBSD

+  Use `-X` option to allow /var/run and XAUTHORITY to be set so you can run X11 apps.

 ## Things to do after chroot'ing
 ### Copy `/etc/resolv.conf` into `/etc`.
   You'll want to do this for networking